youyanggu/covid19_projections/estimating-true-infections.md

 ## Disclaimers

 - All of the work presented on this page has not been peer-reviewed, and so we encourage reading this with a healthy dose of skepticism.
 We hope that the reader can make their own conclusions based on the evidence we present.
-This is just one possible take on the situation, and the results are subject to change based on new data.
+This is just one possible take on the situation, and the results are subject to change based on new data/evidence.

 - Note that our use of the term *infection fatality rate (IFR)* refers to true deaths divided by true infections. **It is not age-adjusted**.
 As a result, if there is an increasing prevalence of the disease in a younger population, then the IFR will decrease, despite the deadliness of the virus remaining unchanged among a particular age group.
+It is likely that the fatality rate for a given age group have not changed significantly.

 - To compute our estimates of the *implied infection fatality rate (IIFR)*, we use only reported deaths in the numerator.
 If a state is significantly underreporting COVID-19 deaths, then our estimates will likely underestimate the true IFR.
 Since most states are [underreporting](https://www.nytimes.com/interactive/2020/05/05/us/coronavirus-death-toll-us.html) COVID-19 deaths, our IIFR estimate is closer to a lower bound for the true infection fatality rate.
 For example, if true deaths is 50% higher than reported deaths, then the true IFR will be roughly 50% higher than the IIFR.
 To get a better understanding of the true deaths caused by COVID-19, we recommend looking into [excess deaths](https://www.cdc.gov/nchs/nvss/vsrr/covid19/excess_deaths.htm), something we do not do in this analysis.